Stories

 I appreciate the HELM's moral clarity, but I'm skeptical of any framework that claims to have the answer.
 History is full of movements that started with beautiful ideals and ended in oppression—often because they believed their vision was the only righteous path.
 The confidence with which the HELM divides people into categories—imposters, impersonators, prophets, disciples—concerns me.
 Who decides which is which?
 Even aspiring to love everyone can become coercive if it's presented as the test of moral worth.
 I prefer pluralism—multiple ways of being good, multiple paths to justice.
 The Heaven Ethos might be one valuable approach, but not the only valid one.

-Aisha — Minneapolis, MN
+Aisha — Minneapolis, MN (voted yes)

 December 21, 2025